- About Us

 27MHz: Inexpensive, basic entry level marine radios.
 Effective range: 10-15 nautical miles, usually limited to “line of sight”.
 Spending a few dollars more will get you a VHF set and better functionality.

 MF/HF: With prices from around $4,000 installed, these are more costly but essential for serious coastal and overseas cruising.
 Effective range: up to 200 nm for “local” communications, considerably further depending on conditions, antennas and frequencies used.

 Primary marine radio frequencies used and monitored by Marine Rescue NSW:

 Do you need a Marine Radio Licence?

-VHF: You do not need any qualifications to own and fit this type of radio to your vessel, but a VHF user must have a Marine Radio Operator’s VHF Certificate of Proficiency (MROVCP) or the slightly more advanced Marine Radio Operators certificate of Proficiency (MROCP) covering Medium and High Frequency Radios.
+VHF: You do not need any qualifications to own and fit this type of radio to your vessel, but a VHF user must have a Short Range Operator Certificate of Proficiency (SROCP) or the slightly more advanced Long Range Operator certificate of Proficiency (LROCP) which includes Medium and High Frequency Radios.
 See Radio courses.

 27MHz: You do not need any qualifications or licence to own, fit or use this type of radio.
 A short training session from a Marine Rescue unit will teach you the basic protocols of using a marine radio and how to get the most value from one – especially in an emergency.

-MF/HF : If you own an MF/HF set, you must have a licence to own and fit it to your vessel and a Marine Radio Operators Certificate of Proficiency (MROCP) to operate it.
+MF/HF : If you own an MF/HF set, you must have a licence to own and fit it to your vessel and a Long Range Operator certificate of Proficiency (LROCP) to operate it.
 For detailed information, visit the Australian Communication and Media Authority website at www.acma.gov.au and enter ‘Marine Radio Choices and Changes’ in the Search window.